Friday, December 31, 2021

 Chapter 30: Hillside Residence of Bygone Era

-In the past, hilltop or hillside around Kota Kinabalu city centre overlooking either the South China Sea or Mount Kinabalu were favorite sites for private residences or government quarters.
-This preference may have waned somewhat over the years after numerous land slides triggered by heavy rainfalls
+In the past, the hillsides and hilltops around Kota Kinabalu city centre - offering views of either the South China Sea or Mount Kinabalu - were prime locations for private residences and government quarters.
+However, this preference has somewhat diminished over the years, particularly following a series of landslides triggered by heavy rainfall.

-On 17 October 2021, in our usual morning cycling along Istana Road (formerly Harrington Road), we stopped at a bend to look at an old abandoned house.
-This house was abandoned long before major land slides occurred around hill slopes in KK, Sabah.
-This house was once a prestigious government quarters built in the 1950's initially for expatriates posted to work in Jesselton (former name of Kota Kinabalu) during the British colonial era.
+On 17 October 2021, during one of our routine morning cycling rides along Istana Road (formerly Harrington Road), we paused at a bend to look at an old, abandoned house.
+This house had already been deserted long before major landslides began affecting hill slopes in Kota Kinabalu, Sabah.
+It was once a prestigious government quarters, constructed in the 1950s for British expatriates posted to Jesselton (the former name of Kota Kinabalu) during the colonial era.

-I still have good memory of this premise because my mother once worked as a house keeper for the occupant for a short while around 1961 or 1962.
-She took over from a friend who needed a break.
+I have vivid memories of this house, as my mother once worked there briefly as a housekeeper around 1961 or 1962.
+She had taken over the job from a friend who needed a short break.

-The house was then occupied by a British expatriate electrical engineer, Paul Ravelry who worked in PWD (now called JKR).
+At the time, the house was occupied by a British expatriate electrical engineer named Paul Ravelry, who was attached to the Public Works Department (now known as JKR).

-The house had a lockable garage next to the main road.
-It was just big enough for one single car.
-Paul had a tiny two-seater red sport car which eventually became part of his identity.
-I was told that when he eventually had to dispose off his car just before returning to UK, he kissed the car and cried over it before finally letting go his beloved car!
+The property featured a lockable garage beside the main road, just large enough to fit a single car.
+Paul owned a tiny red two-seater sports car, which became something of a local icon.
+I was told that when the time came for him to return to the UK, he kissed the car and wept before finally parting with it - a heartfelt farewell to his beloved vehicle.

-After the end of the colonial era in 1963, more and more locals were assuming duties once held by the expatriates.
-I remember, a current close friend, Peter Siau once stayed there when he was a young officer with the Finance Ministry of the Sabah State in 1968, more than fifty years ago.
-He was single then.
+After the end of the colonial era in 1963, local professionals gradually took over roles once held by expatriates.
+I recall that a close friend, Peter Siau, lived in the same house in 1968 when he was a young officer with the Sabah State Ministry of Finance.
+He was single then, and the house suited him perfectly.

 Part of the wall of the garage is still visible.